itaher1995/ML-Implementations/README.md

 All algorithms come with a regularized algorithm, meaning they are built to prevent overfitting.
 They are also built with grid search and K Fold Cross-Validation built in.

 These are not commercial algorithms.
 No testing has been done on larger datasets.
 These are the most naive implementations of these algorithms.

+As of now the following algorithms have been implemented:

+* Linear Regression
+* Logistic Regression